alibabacloud-automation/terraform-alicloud-ram/examples/ram-group-with-policies/README.md

-# RAM user example
+# RAM group with policies example

-Configuration in this directory creates RAM user with specified password, a pair of access key and access secret, which will be stored in './secret.txt'.
-This user will be attached with no policy.
+Configuration in this directory creates RAM group with users who has specified RAM policies.

 # Usage